Login Sign in

 Cat playing with toy at home

 The more resources a cat has, the less stressed they will be, says Barnes.
-These resources, she says, include an adequate number of water bowls, high perches, scratching posts, and toys.
+These resources include water bowls, high perches, scratching posts, and toys.
+Cats who are properly stimulated as less likely to engage in improper urination.
 “Again, you want to make sure they are in different locations if there are more than one cat in the household.
 Play sessions daily also help with environmental enrichment which decreases stress.”

 Manage Your Cat’s Stress Levels

-Given that stress can lead to a cat peeing everywhere, it’s beneficial to keep his anxiety at bay.
-Investigate and correct potential stressors, whether it’s originating from another pet or person or is tied to a recent move or inadequate resources.
+Given that stress can lead to a cat peeing outside the litter box, it’s beneficial to keep his anxiety at bay.
+Identify potential stressors, which could include a recent move or inadequate resources.

 Another option is to use a pheromone diffuser, says Barnes.
 “This is a synthetic pheromone that is anti-anxiety to cats.
 The diffuser should be in the room the cat spends the most time in.”